hengmhs/smolknight/README.md

 ![logo](img/logo.png)

-Logo generated with miniwi font from patorjk.com

 # About

-A quick & simple single-player chess puzzle game where you use a lone knight to clear the level of enemy pawns before they reach the 8th row of the board.
+A quick & simple single-player CLI (command-line interface) chess puzzle game where you use a lone knight to clear the level of enemy pawns before they reach the 8th row of the board.

 Each level takes less than a minute!
 Clear all 15 levels to complete the game.